guenthereder/ipe-maxbisector/README.md

 ## Usage
 * use marks as points
-* use the Symbol Size as Weight
+* use the symbol size as weight
 * select two marks and find *maxbisector* in the ipelets menu

 ## Install